 Balboa Park is falling behind.
 This regional gem has an estimated $300-500 million in deferred maintenance, with no plan to fund or fix it.
 In the coming years, up to $1 billion may be needed if we truly want a world-class Balboa Park.
-Let’s come together as a region to create a path forward: city, county, residents, park institutions, neighbors, tourism and business.
-We can restore this civic jewel to its former greatness, improve it for future generations, and ensure it remains among our greatest cultural and natural assets.
+BCCA convened Balboa Park stakeholders, conducted a national scan of governance and finance structures of other major parks in the country, and developed a set of recommendations for public consideration.
+We do not endorse any one specific recommendation, but our hope is to elicit public discourse that will lead to solutions to ensure the park remains among our region’s greatest cultural and natural assets.

 Almost 30% of San Diego’s children live in economic distress, and the prosperity gap within the region is obvious and unacceptable.
 Let’s talk about how we can do better, and then act to improve the lives of all our fellow San Diegans—regardless of geography, race, or ethnicity.